 LOWER MANHATTAN CULTURAL ENHANCMENT FUND (CEF) PROGRAM-- Funds provided for capital activities will support new construction of buildings, renovations, expansions into adjoining spaces, equipment purchases, and site acquisitions.
 LMDC awarded 31 capital grants to organizations in Lower Manhattan.
-Five of these projects have yet to sign Subrecipient agreements: Educational Alliance, Flea Theatre, Henry Street Settlement, New York Chinese Cultural Center and Society of Educational Arts.
+Three of these projects have yet to sign Subrecipient agreements: Flea Theatre, Henry Street Settlement, and Society of Educational Arts.
 One group has declined the grant &ndash Minetta Brook.
-14 organizations have completed their projects in full (New York Foundation for the Arts, Art in General, Eldridge Street Project, Fraunces Tavern Museum, Home for Contemporary Theater and Art Ltd., d/b/a HERE Art Center, HT Dance Company, Lower Manhattan Cultural Council, Manhattan Youth Recreation & Resources, Museum of American Finance, New Dance Alliance, New Museum of Contemporary Art, New York City Police Museum, Pace University Center for Cultural Affairs.
-Open Channels DBA Dixon Place .
-10 organizations continue to work on their projects.
+14 organizations have completed their projects in full (New York Foundation for the Arts, Art in General, Eldridge Street Project, Fraunces Tavern Museum, Home for Contemporary Theater and Art Ltd., dba HERE Art Center, HT Dance Company, Lower Manhattan Cultural Council, Manhattan Youth Recreation & Resources, Museum of American Finance, New Dance Alliance, New Museum of Contemporary Art, New York City Police Museum, Pace University Center for Cultural Affairs.
+Open Channels DBA Dixon Place.
+13 organizations continue to work on their projects.
 Based on surveys completed, by CEF recipients and send to LMDC to date:

-- Half the recipeients said they obtained funding from other sources as a result of the CEF grant. - Total cost of all CEF projects: \$112 million of which LMDC funded 6.9% (\$7.7 million). - 97 permanent employees and 57 temporary employees worked on CEF projects

-Almost \$35 million was spent on new construction and renovations.
-20 Lower Manhattan businesses were hired and 5 minority-owned or women-owned firms were hired.

-- 9 facilities have been completed.
-174,130 square feet has been improved. - 152 low-income persons benefited
+- · Half the recipeients said they obtained funding from other sources as a result of the CEF grant. - Total cost of all CEF projects: \$112 million of which LMDC funded 6.9% (\$7.7 million). - 93 permanent employees and 57 temporary employees worked on CEF projects - Over \$39 million was spent on new construction and renovations.
+26 Lower Manhattan businesses were hired and 9 minority-owned or women-owned firms were hired. - 10 facilities have been completed.
+189,404square feet has been improved. - 152 low-income persons benefited